rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 In three parts

 + using the Python interpreter
-+ import the urllib and getpass modules
++ import the three standard modules we'll use in the workshop
+    + urllib.request
+    + getpass
+    + json
 + make a connection with the request object

 --